Book up until 4 August 2021 to get a 20% early bird discount

 This module firstly depicts the organisation of the judicial space in the EU, clarifying the respective role of the Court of Justice of the EU (CJEU) and the national jurisdictions in the enforcement of EU legality.
 Secondly, it describes the structure and competences of the CJEU.
 Finally, it provides a detailed and practical account of the various procedures which may be brought before the Court of Justice of the European Union by EU institutions, Member States, and natural and legal persons to contest the legality of EU action to prosecute an alleged breach of EU law by a Member State, or to interrogate the Court about the meaning of an EU law provision.

 Course methodology and enrolment modalities

-The tutorial will be delivered online (synchronous training via ZOOM).
+The course will be delivered online (synchronous training via ZOOM).
+Module 3 of the tutorial features a number of sessions where an EIPA expert will analyse key legal topics illustrated with examples.
 Participants will be able to interact with experts through the chat functionality of the ZOOM platform, or at the various Q&A periods following each respective content session.

 This module is part of a three-day tutorial.
 The tutorial is divided into modules to offer you flexibility in adapting it to your needs.
-If you prefer to attend one of the other modules, you can click on Module 1 The EU legal system and the relations between EU law and national law or Module 2 Decision-making procedures for the adoption of EU law, or you can attend the full three-day tutorial.
+If you prefer to attend the other module, you can click on Module 1, Module 2 or you can attend the full three-day tutorial.